Romit-Maulik/PAR-RL/README.md

 3. Ray 0.7.6 - Install with `pip install ray[rllib]==0.7.6`
 4. Numpy 1.16.1

-## How to setup your own RLLib environment
+## How to setup your own RLLib environment on Theta

 The user can setup a seprate environment for RLLib and all the requirements as follows: